 Google Search Console (formerly called Google Webmaster Tools) is a free web service provided by Google for webmasters and website owners.
 You can submit your sitemap and WordPress RSS feed to Google for faster site indexing.
 WordPress lets you integrate powerful reporting features from Google Search Console that allow you to see how many pages of your site have been indexed, identify and correct link errors, optimize your website for search engines, and more.

-To learn how to add Google Analytics reporting to your WordPress site, see the tutorial below:
+Learn how to integrate Google Analytics with WordPress in the tutorial below:

 Getting your web content indexed quickly and your pages ranking well in Google’s search engine results can help drive more traffic to your website and increase sales of your products and services.
-WordPress lets you craft search engine optimized titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …
+WordPress lets you craft SEO optimized post titles and descriptions that will display your content to visitors in search results exactly the way you want it to appear …

 (Improve WordPress SEO for better results on Google)